The Challenge: Battle of the Bloodlines

 The Challenge: Battle of the Bloodlines (occasionally promoted as The Challenge: Bloodlines) is the 27th season of MTV's reality game show, The Challenge.
-Filming occurred in Bodrum, Turkey and Berlin, Germany during June and July 2015, with former cast members from MTV's The Real World, Road Rules, The Challenge, and Are You the One? competing both with and against their relatives (in a concept similar to Survivor: Blood vs. Water).
-This season marks the first appearance of a Road Rules alum since season 22.
+Filming occurred in Bodrum, Turkey and Berlin, Germany during June and July 2015, with former cast members from The Real World, Road Rules, The Challenge, and Are You the One? competing both with and against their relatives (in a concept similar to Survivor: Blood vs. Water).

 A launch special episode, "Meet the New Blood," premiered on November 9, 2015 on the MTV app and website.
-It later aired on the flagship network on November 18, 2015 to 538,000 first-run viewers.
+It later aired on the network on November 18, 2015 to 538,000 first-run viewers.
 The season premiered with a special 90 minutes episode on December 2, 2015 on the network and app, and concluded its run on February 17, 2016, with the Reunion and "The S...
 They Should've Shown" specials.